7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 It is also one of the highest cities in Turkey!
 Make sure you take the short climb to the Kars Castle for an even higher view of the city.

+No one has actually found Noah’s Ark as of now though many groups have explored the mountain extensively in search of it.
 Allegedly even the famous explorer, Marco Polo, spent time searching for this piece of history.

 things to do

 You can go there from the first snowfall in November until roughly June.
-It is perfect because it is close to the airport, has the clearest weather and boasts stunning views.
+It is perfect because it is close to the airport, has the clearest weather, and boasts stunning views.

 • The Church of the Holy Apostles